Animal Assisted Interventions

 - Provides social, emotional, and recreational benefits to enhance quality of life.

 - Goals of this session are not necessarily part of a formal treatment/educational plan.

 - Teams are specially trained, evaluated and registered.

-- Evaluates the dog with the handler, setting, population, activities, etc.
+- Regularly evaluate appropriateness of the dog with the handler, setting, population, activities, etc.